1805864/CS220-AU-portfolio/README.md

 - self-and peer-assessment
 - final checklist

 The overview of the portfolio of my GitHub website is one page single clear pressentation of myself including skills, work experiences, current and past interests with inclusion of testimonials from two former clients and a supervisor.
 Personal image included in repository for aesthetical design and presentation.
+Log and To Do list updated on a regular basis.

 <br>